 NRC helps refugees and internally displaced people in Kenya's camps access clean water, food and education, and helps them exercise their rights.

 We provide basic quality education to displaced children and youth, and tailored programmes for those who have missed out on school.

 - Provide children and youth with literacy, numeracy and vocational skills.

-- Make sure out-of-school children and youth can catch up to their peers, through Accelerated Learning Programme (ALP) and Youth Education Pack (YEP).
+- Make sure out-of-school children and youth can catch up to their peers, through accelarated learning and youth programmes.

 - Encourage girls to continue their education.

 The training that I acquired from [NRC's youth] programme helped me to reach my dream career as a journalist.

 Kin Abdi (25) took a journalism course at the Dadaab Youth Education Centre.
 Thanks to her determination, she got a job as a radio presenter and now has one of the most popular radio shows in the camp.